grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 are not encrypted with a handshake key.

 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
-The Handshake Context is identical for both parties of the TLS connection, the Finished MAC Key is dependent on whether the authenticator is created by the client or the server.
+The Handshake Context is and Finished MAC Key are dependent on whether the authenticator is created by the client or the server.

 * The Handshake Context is an {{!RFC5705}} (for TLS 1.2) or
-{{!I-D.ietf-tls-tls13}} (for TLS 1.3) exporter value derived using the label "EXPORTER-authenticator handshake context" and length 64 bytes.
+{{!I-D.ietf-tls-tls13}} (for TLS 1.3) exporter value derived using the label "EXPORTER-client authenticator handshake context" or "EXPORTER-server authenticator handshake context", depending on the sender, and length 64 bytes.

 * The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator